aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/runcollection/_index.md

 The node is inserted as a child into the node object from which the collection was created.

-If the index is equal to or greater than Count, the node is added at the end of the collection.
+If the index is equal to or greater than [getCount()](../../com.aspose.words/nodecollection\#getCount), the node is added at the end of the collection.

-If the index is negative and its absolute value is greater than Count, the node is added at the end of the collection.
+If the index is negative and its absolute value is greater than [getCount()](../../com.aspose.words/nodecollection\#getCount), the node is added at the end of the collection.

-If the newChild is already in the tree, it is first removed.

 If the node being inserted was created from another document, you should use **M:Aspose.Words.DocumentBase.ImportNode(Aspose.Words.Node,System.Boolean,Aspose.Words.ImportFormatMode)** to import the node to the current document.
 The imported node can then be inserted into the current document.